department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/Research/082023-NOD-Enhancement-Validation/discussion-guide.md

 - Which do you prefer and why?

 Let's move on.
-How would you continue with pursing the appeal?
+How would you continue with pursuing the appeal?

 ## Task 2.
 Validate Comprehension of Task List Pattern and Heading Navigation (5 mins)